jeroenjota/kraakscore/README.md

 > For touchscreens, instead of **CTRL-click** you can **longpress**

+Click on the header (Laurierboom logo) will change size of the app (zoom in/out)

 ### Maximum players
 The maximum number of teams (normally 2 players) in a tournament is 8.
 When there are more than 6 players/teams, you get the choice of splitting the tournament up in two groups and play final/third-place matches after the normal rounds.